IngeniousIdiocy/vibeslop/win95sim_v2/docs/creative-suite.md

 - **`@apps/creative/paint/engine`** delivers a headless drawing engine with commands for strokes, pixel placement, and region filling.
 The engine maintains an undo/redo stack capped by a configurable history limit and yields read-only exports that higher layers can serialise or render.
 - Strokes use a Bresenham-based rasteriser and configurable brush size, allowing additional tool implementations (airbrush, shapes) to be layered on top without modifying the core engine.

+### Paint application shell
+- **`@apps/creative/paint`** wraps the engine with a Win95-style UI: toolbar palette swatches, brush sizing, a layered `<canvas>` surface, and status bar feedback.
+- The factory `createPaintApp(options)` accepts the same sizing parameters as the engine and mounts/destroys itself without mutating the host DOM node.
+Downstream phases can embed the app in new shells (e.g., document editors) while reusing the same styling tokens.
+- Tests cover DOM mounting via the fake DOM helper, so new integrations should maintain node-based event listeners rather than reaching for global browser APIs.

 ## Media services
 - **`@services/media/paletteStore`** provides an async palette loader with in-flight request coalescing and an LRU cache.
 Media Player, Paint, and other creative apps can depend on the store to retrieve colour palettes or theme manifests without duplicating caching logic.
 - Palettes are frozen before caching so consumers cannot accidentally mutate shared data when tweaking UI themes at runtime.